 How to Combine Chemical and Biological HWA Treatment Strategies for Hemlocks

 The application of Integrated Pest Management (IPM) policies for Hemlock Woolly Adelgid (HWA), using both chemical and biological HWA control agents, is already underway on most Federal lands in the eastern US.
-This IPM practice uses chemical treatments to provide short-term (3-5 year) protection to larger hemlocks, while releasing specialist HWA predator beetles to provide longer-term HWA control and support the recovery of hemlock ecosystems.
+This IPM practice uses chemical treatments to provide short-term (3-5 year) protection to larger hemlocks, while releasing specialist HWA predator beetles on untreated hemlocks to provide longer-term HWA control and to support the recovery of hemlock ecosystems.

 Sometimes this dual IPM strategy is motivated by economic considerations – the fiscal challenge of chemically treating all HWA-susceptible hemlocks in a wild hemlock woodland even once, much less making repeated applications over decades.
 Sometimes a dual IPM strategy is motivated by biological considerations, recognizing that the survival of hemlock ecosystems requires protection of all hemlocks, including the smaller saplings and seedlings that will replenish current hemlock populations.

 The good news is that there is growing evidence that this dual chemical/biological IPM strategy can be successful in achieving the objective of long-term protection of hemlock areas (not just individual trees) from the damaging effects caused by HWA infestation.